 As Alliance Director of Operations, Steve brings over 40 years of experience and enthusiasm to the Alliance board.
 He retired from FDA’s Office of Criminal Investigations in 1999 as Special Agent in Charge of their Investigative Operations Division.
 In the years since, he has worked closely with pharmaceutical clients and the Sharing Alliance™ on a wide range of corporate compliance matters, from investigations, regulatory compliance, and litigation support services, to federal court testimony as an expert witness on PDMA law.

-STATE UPDATE – HOT TOPICS & EMERGING TRENDS
+STATE UPDATE – HOT TOPICS AND EMERGING TRENDS

-Presented by: Nico Fiorentino, Sun Pharmaceutical & Mark Adams, G&M Health
+Presented by: Nico Fiorentino, Sun Pharmaceutical & Mark Adams, G&M Health, LLC

 State governments continue to target the pharmaceutical industry and city governments have and continue to throw themselves into the mix.
 These initiatives have different origins, different support groups, varying levels of support, and different outcomes.
 Successful initiatives add to the growing body of existing law.
 The nuances of each create implementation challenges, inefficiencies, and increase the burden on existing dedicated resources.